 As for the Daranaeans themselves, they are sentient marsupials with foxlike triangular faces and fur on most of their bodies.
 They are very canid in a lot of ways, including packlike behaviors for their social lives, but also their battle plans and even their ship designs.

 I tend to use pointy-faced dogs, foxes or bats for pictures.
 Naturally, the reader will need to use his or her imagination a bit.

-Females are divided into three separate castes, depending upon the intensity of their smells.
+Females divide into three separate castes, depending upon the intensity of their smells.
 Prime Wives have the most privileges and the most education.
 Secondaries tend to do most of the reproductive heavy lifting.
 They also act as primary educators.
 Third caste females are generally relegated to manual labor, and may be illiterate.
-All females are sold into marriage, but Prime Wife marriages are generally arranged without the need for a public auction.
+All females are sold into marriage, but Prime Wife marriages are generally from private arrangements without the need for a public auction.
 Wealthy Daranaean males, including members of the Beta Council and most higher-ranking military men, have a wife from each caste.

 Pregnancy and Pouches